ExpediaGroup/apiary-extensions/apiary-metastore-listener/README.md

 |Environment Variable|Required|Description|
 |----|----|----|
 SNS_ARN|Yes|The SNS topic ARN to which messages will be sent.
+TABLE_PARAM_FILTER|No|A regular expression for selecting necessary table parameters.
+If the value isn't set, then no table parameters are selected.

 ## JSON Messages
 The following table describes all the fields that may be present in the JSON message that is sent to the SNS